Ydle/HubBundle/README.md

 HubBundle
 =========

-Main bundle of the Ydle's Hub
+Bundle of the Ydle's Hub

+More information on http://ydle.io and http://wiki.ydle.fr